evertjr/WSL-Dev-Environment/README.md

 emulator-5554   device
 ```

-Now on your WSL Terminal, you can execute `react-native start` and on another instance `react-native run-android`
+Now from WSL Terminal, you can execute `react-native start` and on another instance `react-native run-android`

 If everything goes well you should see your App running on the Android Emulator.